lmontalvo27/CIS7DiscreteSturctures/Assignment 8.md

-The most helpful video for me was the one about truth tables.
-I thought I had grapsed the concept during lecture
+The most helpful video for me was the one about rules of inference.
+At first it was confusing for me to understand all of the rules of inferences.
+He starts with explaining the definition of the rules and writes them up in a way that it's easy to understand.
+Then uses some examples to show how the rules work with good detail and using different colors to show the rules.